 What is Type 2 diabetes?

-There are a number of risk factors for type 2 diabetes including family history, being overweight and leading an unhealthy lifestyle.
-Symptoms can take a long time to appear, which means you could be living with it for a months before you are diagnosed.
-It usually develops in people over the age of 45, although it’s becoming increasingly common in younger people.
+There are a number of risk factors for Type 2 diabetes including family history, being overweight and leading an unhealthy lifestyle.
+Symptoms can take a long time to appear, which means you could be living with it for a months, sometimes years (often referred to the pre-diabetic stage) before you are diagnosed.
+In the past it has usually developed in older people, aged 45 and over, although it’s becoming increasingly common in younger people.
 It can cause symptoms like excessive thirst, needing to wee a lot and tiredness.
 It can also increase your risk of developing serious problems with your eyes, heart and nerves.

 Prevention is better than cure

-To prevent Diabetes, we know from the EU-funded PREVIEW study that 8 weeks weight loss with a TDR meant that only 6% went on to develop type 2 diabetes.
+To help prevent Type 2 diabetes, we know from the EU-funded PREVIEW study that 8 weeks weight loss with a TDR meant that only 6% went on to develop Type 2 diabetes.
 Losing weight makes it easier for your body to lower your blood sugar level, and can improve your blood pressure and cholesterol.
-With LighterLife Mike put his type 2 diabetes into remission after losing 6st 3lbs by following our Total plan.
-To read Mike’s LighterLife journey click here.

 Professor Roy Taylor, DiRECT researcher from Newcastle University said:

 “The DiRECT five-year follow up shows that the rapid weight loss programme brings about considerable weight loss at five years with low-intensity support.
 The most important question now is how the follow-up programme can be even more successful at an affordable cost.”

 And Professor Mike Lean from University of Glasgow says that “The findings are important both for individuals and for national considerations of healthcare costs.
 The programme used in DiRECT is a huge improvement on previous management of type 2 diabetes, but future studies must seek even better ways to help maintain weight loss.”